MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ### Documentation

 This is where you are now.
-We organized our documentation by role so you can quickly get to the content you need, whether you're an admin, author, operator, or process engineer:
+We organized our documentation by role so you can quickly get to the content you need, whether you're an admin, author, operator:

 ![Table of contents organized by role](media/organized-by-role.PNG "Table of contents organized by role")